sebakerckhof/aritech-py/README.md

 ## Compatibility

-This library supports the ACE 2 ATS version 6 protocol, which works with Advisor Advanced panels (ATS1500A, ATS3500A, ATS4500A series).
+This library supports the ACE 2 ATS version 6 protocol, which works with Advisor Advanced panels:

+- **x500 panels**: ATS1500A, ATS2000A, ATS3500A, ATS4500A (PIN-based login, AES-192)
+- **x700 panels**: ATS1500A-IP-MM, ATS3500A-IP-MM, ATS4500A-IP-MM (username/password login, AES-256)

 The older version 4 protocol for Master/Classic panels is not supported.

 Note that protocol behavior may vary based on panel firmware version.
 This library has been tested with a limited set of panels.
 If you encounter issues, please mention your panel model and firmware version when reporting.